El Niño vs. La Niña: What’s the Difference?

 Why Does El Niño Occur?

 It’s still not fully understand what triggers the irregular El Niño conditions.
 But scientists believe there are several co-dependent factors that drive El Niño.
 For example, this includes the strength of Trade Winds and push-pull of water movement.

 The Coriolis Effect ultimately drives the overall flow of Trade Winds.
 But it’s the variations in concentrations of warm water that get moved by the Trade Winds.

-It’s these non-static ocean and atmosphere conditions that make predicting the occurrence of El Niño difficult.
+It’s these non-static oceans and atmospheric conditions that make predicting the occurrence of El Niño difficult.